Updated December 10, 2023.

 With the many different threads and stitches available to us as needlepointers, it’s easy to agree with the saying “This is not your Grandmother’s needlepoint!”
-We’ve come a long way from the days where endless streams of continental were done by dignified ladies.
+We’ve come a long way from the days when endless streams of Continental were done by dignified ladies.
 This is a very good thing.

 Having so many threads to choose from, and so many stitches at our disposal makes making lovely needle art easy — or is it?

 It’s all too easy for a canvas to get overwhelmed by too many textures, colors, threads, and stitches, so that the piece loses its focus and looks like a mishmash instead of something worth the work you put into it.

 There are some great guidelines for making your needlepoint piece work and these will help you pick stitches and threads and will make your finished work worth the effort.

 When you get a new canvas and are thinking about how to stitch it, decide which things in the piece will be your focal points.
 There should be one major focal point and there may be a very few additional focal points.
 The focal point is the most important area of the design and all the stitching everywhere in the piece needs to support it.